vishvAsa/kalpAntaram/kANe/v2p1/00/Works_Consulted.md

 Bombay ).
 Smṛtyarthasāra of Sridhara--published by the Anandāśrams

 Press, Poona.
-Subhodhini of Visvesvara-bhatta-edited by Mr. J. R. Gharpure.
+Subhodhinī of Visvesvara-bhatta-edited by Mr. J. R. Gharpure.
 Suddhitattvā of Raghunandana-published by Pandit Jivānanda.
 Sūdrakamalakara of Kamalakarabhatta with Marathi Trang

 lation-published by the Nirnayasāgara Press, Bombay, 1880. Śūdrakrtyatattva of Raghunandang-published by Pandit Jiva